zuqini/ortho-2d-side-scroller/README.md

 # ortho-2d-side-scroller

-The boilerplate for an orthographic 2d sidescroller game in Unity.
+A simple boilerplate for an orthographic 2d sidescroller game in Unity.
+Including scripts for level loading, orthographic parallax calculation, and infinite scrolling.